Sex ratio: Human sex ratio

 The human sex ratio is of particular interest to anthropologists and demographers.
 In human societies, sex ratios at birth may be considerably skewed by factors such as the age of mother at birth and by sex-selective abortion and infanticide.
 Some families also stop having children after they have both boys and girls.
 Exposure to pesticides and other environmental contaminants may be a significant contributing factor as well.
 As of 2024, the global sex ratio at birth is estimated at 105 boys to 100 girls.
 The sex ratio is reversed for people 65 and older, where there are 81 men for every 100 women.
 Across all ages, the global population is nearly balanced, with 101 males for every 100 females.

+A 2020 study of the Swedish population based upon birth records of all people born after 1932 concluded that there was no statistically significant correlations between an individuals' offspring's sex and their siblings' offspring's sex, from this the researchers conclude that the sex-ratio is not an inheritable trait in humans, and therefore call into question the applicability of Fisher's principle to our species.
+Although the statistical results of this study have not been disputed, their interpretation has, with multiple comments arguing that this data does not invalidate Fisher's principle for humans.
+Indeed, further work sought to disprove this, as a later study of British genetic data claimed to have shown that Fisher's principle could apply despite the inheritability of sex-ratio being undetectable, largely because of the small size of human families and the relatively low statistical power that measurements made on these small families would yield.
+However, later statistical reanalysis of this same British data largely weakened these conclusions.

 A large 2025 epidemiological study of American nurses found the chances of a specific couple giving birth to a boy or girl are not always 50-50, and the overall pattern follows a beta-binomial distribution.
 The number of families with three or more children that have all boys or all girls is higher than would be expected by random chance.
 Families with three girls had a 58% chance of having a fourth, and families with three boys had a 61% chance of having a fourth.
 Women 29 or older at first birth had a 13% higher chance of having only boys or only girls.
-Some researchers questions why the same pattern was not seen in a study of the population of Sweden.

 Factors which may affect birth sex unconfirmed by large studies include vaginal pH, length of the follicular phase of the menstrual cycle, the menstrual cycle phase at conception, and genetic factors.
 Other unconfirmed correlations with inherited traits include attractiveness, wealth, aggression, and body size.
 A 2025 study of over 58,000 American women suggested a correlation with two single-nucleotide mutations in the mother — NSUN6 increasing the likelihood of only female children and TSHZ1 increasing the likelihood of only male children.